 B Radon gas exposure

 A 41-year-old man with a 6 kg weight loss over the past 3 months now has had worsening fever, non-productive cough, and dyspnea for the past 3 days.
-His temperature is 38.2 C and there are diffuse rales in both lungs on auscultation.
+His temperature is 38.2°C and there are diffuse rales in both lungs on auscultation.
 A chest radiograph shows patchy infiltrates in both lungs.
-Laboratory studies show a WBC count of 3250/microliter with differential of 78 segs, 3 bands, 5 lymphs, 11 monos, 2 eosinophils, and 1 basophil, Hgb 13.8 g/dL, Hct 41.4%, MCV 91 fL, and platelet count 317,000/microliter.
+Laboratory studies show WBC count 3250/microliter with 81 segs, 3 bands, 5 lymphs, and 11 monos.
 His CD4 lymphocyte count is 79/microliter.
 Cryptosporidium parvum organisms are found in a stool specimen.
 A bronchoalveolar lavage is performed, yielding fluid that microscopically demonstrates pink, foamy exudate with little inflammation.
 Which of the following additional findings on microscopic examination is he most likely to have in the BAL specimen?

 A Acid fast bacilli

 D Hemosiderin-laden macrophages

 A 64-year-old man has a 90 pack year history of smoking.
 For the past 5 years, he has had a cough productive of copious amounts of mucoid sputum for over 3 months at a time.
 He has had episodes of pneumonia with Streptococcus pneumoniae and Klebsiella pneumoniae cultured.
 His last episode of pneumonia is complicated by septicemia and brain abscess and he dies.
 At autopsy, his bronchi microscopically demonstrate mucus gland hypertrophy.
 Which of the following conditions is most likely to explain his clinical course?

 B Congestive heart failure